ElemeFE/element-react/site/docs/en-US/popover.md

 ### Basic usage

-Similar to Tooltip, Popover is also built with `Vue-popper`.
+Similar to Tooltip, Popover is also built with `Popper.js`.
 So for some duplicated attributes, please refer to the documentation of Tooltip.

-:::demo Add `ref` in your popover, then in your button, use `v-popover` directive to link the button and the popover.
-The attribute `trigger` is used to define how popover is triggered: `hover`, `click` or `focus`.
-Alternatively, you can specify reference using a named `slot`.
+:::demo The attribute `trigger` is used to define how popover is triggered: `hover`, `click` or `focus`.

 ```js
 render() {